carvel-dev/carvel/site/content/kapp-controller/docs/latest/packaging.md

   # Any user-chosen name that describes package repository
   name: basic.carvel.dev
   # The namespace to make packages available to
-  # See  Namespacing section below for details on global repos
   namespace: my-ns
 spec:
   # pauses _future_ reconcilation; does _not_ affect